-- How you can monetize your eCommerce app;
+- How can you monetize mobile e-commerce apps?

-- Where and how you can find a trustworthy developer.
+- Where and how to find highly skilled developers?

-E-Commerce (electronic commerce) apps are platforms for buying and selling goods and services.
+E-commerce (electronic commerce) apps are platforms for buying and selling goods and services.
 They act as a mediator and connect businesses with consumers online.
-Usually, such services use a B2C (business-to-customer) model, like amazon.com, or C2C, like ebay.com or etsy.com.
-Some of them operate as B2B platforms.
+Usually, these services use a B2C (business-to-customer) model, like Amazon.com, or C2C, like eBay.com or Etsy.com.
+Some of them operate as B2B (business-to-business) platforms.